Stock Certificate

 The legal framework governing stock certificates is primarily found in UCC Article 8, which classifies certificated shares as securities and establishes rules for their issuance, transfer, and registration.
 A valid stock certificate must contain the corporation's name, the state of incorporation, the name of the registered owner, the number of shares represented, the class and series of shares, any par value or a statement that shares are no-par stock, and the signatures of authorized corporate officers.
 The certificate also typically bears a corporate seal, though many modern statutes no longer require one.

 For closely held corporations and startups, stock certificates play a critical role in documenting the initial capitalization structure and tracking ownership over time.
 When shares are issued to founders, investors, or employees, the certificate serves as the tangible record of that issuance.
 Restrictive legends are commonly printed on certificates to notify subsequent purchasers that the shares have not been registered under the Securities Act of 1933 and cannot be freely resold without an applicable exemption such as SEC Rule 144.
-These legends are essential for maintaining compliance with federal and state securities laws and are typically required whenever shares are sold through a stock purchase agreement in a private placement.
+These legends are essential for maintaining compliance with federal and state securities laws and are typically required whenever shares are sold through a stock purchase agreement generator in a private placement.

 While many public companies have moved to book-entry or uncertificated shares managed through the Depository Trust Company (DTC), privately held corporations frequently continue to issue physical certificates because they provide a clear, portable record of ownership that can be presented to banks, investors, and acquirers.
 The transfer of certificated shares requires endorsement on the back of the certificate or delivery of a separate stock power, followed by surrender of the old certificate and issuance of a new one by the corporation's transfer agent or secretary.
 Maintaining a stock ledger that tracks all certificate issuances and transfers is a fundamental corporate governance requirement, often documented alongside corporate minutes.